dibley1973/StoredProcedureFramework/README.md

 ## Versions
 * 0.7 WIP
-* 0.6 (Release Candidate) Cleaned code and preparation for adding SQL UDF support
+* 0.6 (Release Candidate) Cleaned code, bug fix for Issue #5 and preparation for adding SQL UDF support
 * 0.5 (Release Candidate) This version supports transactions.
 * 0.4
 * 0.3 This version supports stored procedures with Table Value Parameters.
 * 0.2 This version will support multiple RecordSets and will have a different API to version 1.0.
-Development has stopped on this version but the code will remain available for use.
 * 0.1 This was the initial version which did not support multiple RecordSets.
 To enable multiple RecordSets to be supported alongside single RecordSets a break to the API is required.
 Development has stopped on this version but the code will remain available for use.

 ## Nuget Package